 Where did the wrong theory protocol come from?
 The wrong theory protocol was inspired by Scott Dadich’s 2014 Wired article, “Why getting it wrong is the future of design.”
 I introduced a version of this protocol in 2015, but have been testing and refining it since then.

-Sometimes people tell me wrong theory is like reverse brainstorming or inverse thinking, but I think it differs in a critical way.
-Both of those techniques tend to result in more closed problem spaces.
+Sometimes people tell me wrong theory is like reverse brainstorming, inverse thinking, or the silly/impossible ideas strategy.
+We have been studying this and wrong theory differs in critical ways.
+Reverse brainstorming and inverse thinking tend to result in more closed problem spaces.
 In reverse brainstorming, you typically flip the desired outcome into a negative outcome, and in inverse thinking, you typically flip the problem statement into a negative one, then try to optimize the design for that negative or inverse situation.
 When asked to flip the problem, there are many possible ways to invert it, and as a result, the process depends heavily on your initial interpretation of the problem.
 Like the wrong theory protocol, reverse brainstorming and inverse thinking aim designers at bad design, but the wrong theory protocol does so in a more generative manner that leaves the problem open and malleable.
 This leaves room for new insights about the problem itself.

-You can also learn more about how designers think about design thinking in a chapter I wrote, in which I (briefly) reference wrong theory: Svihla, V. (12/2017).
-Design thinking and agile design: New trends or just good design?
-In R. West (Ed.), Foundations of Learning and Instructional Design Technology (1st ed.).
-Available at https://lidtfoundations.pressbooks.com/chapter/design-thinking/
+How can I learn more?
+You can learn more about how designers think about design thinking in a chapter I wrote, in which I (briefly) reference wrong theory: